crypto-morph/balancer/docs/TESTING-QUICK-START.md

 - Verify all dependencies are installed

 ### Frontend Tests
-- Ensure Node.js 18+ is installed
+- Ensure Node.js 20+ is installed (required for Next.js 16+)
 - Clear `node_modules` and reinstall if issues occur
 - For E2E tests, ensure dev server can start on port 3000
+- E2E tests automatically start the dev server via Playwright's `webServer` config

 ### Common Issues
 - **Import errors**: Check that paths match your project structure